DOGE28/Zerto-Upgrade-Tutorial/README.md

 5. Import users and groups into Keycloak
     - Go back to the screen where you input connection information and go to mappers tab
     - Click on the newly created "groups-mapper" mapper
-    - The top right action drop down, choose "Sync LDAP groups to Keycloak"
+    - Under the top right action drop down, choose "Sync LDAP groups to Keycloak"
-        - It should say that a group or groups were imported
+        - It should say that your group or groups were imported
+        - Verify they were imported by finding them in the "Groups" tab on the left
 6. Give permissions to groups/users
     - Go to the Groups tab
     - Click on the group you want to change permissions